CliffordAnderson/XQuery4Humanists/03-Accessing-JSON-with-XQuery.md

 return fn:string-join($new-words, " ") || "."
 ```

 Try it out!
-I generated `I quaver of armaments in addition to the male` but you'll receive a different random sentence every time.
+I generated `I quaver of armaments in addition to the male`, but you'll receive a different random sentence every time.

 Now let's just present the sentences together as an XML document.
 This is the easy part.
 We'll use direct element constructors to package up our results.
 Assuming the function remains the same, our free expression now reads: